data-harvesters/goapify-task/README.md

-# Goapify-Scraper
+# Goapify-Task
-a goapify Scraper module allows you to create scraper that do specific things
+a goapify Task module allows you to create multi threaded tasks on actors

 ## Usage
 ```go